-I specialize in supporting couples to improve their sense of connection.
-I work with relationships of all shapes and sizes, including those who practice various forms of polyamory and ethical non-monogamy.
+I specialize in supporting couples to improve their communication and sense of connection.
+I work with relationships of all shapes and sizes, including those who practice polyamory and various forms of ethical non-monogamy.

 One of the fundamental human dilemmas is how to be in a relationship and maintain an autonomous self.
 We are social beings who need safe, supportive relationships in our lives to help co-regulate our internal systems and soothe our attachment needs.
 Often many of our relational challenges come from difficulty navigating differences in the relationship.

 My approach to couples work pulls from a variety of perspectives, including Emotionally Focused Therapy, Gottman Method, and Family Systems.
-However, my primary and most intensive training and experience comes from utilizing Gestalt therapy with couples.
-This style of work is active, where we will get to practice new ways of relating and communicating in session together in a safe, supportive environment.
-We will work to have each member of the couple feel supported enough to show up more authentically in the relationship and experience a fuller, more satisfying connection.
+However, I primarily utilize Gestalt therapy with couples.
+This style of work is active, where we will get to practice new ways of connecting and communicating in session together in a safe, supportive environment.
+While I am Level 2 Gottman trained, I have found Gestalt therapy to be a more flexible version of the Gottman’s highly effective approach.
+I am happy to incorporate all of my training and experience into the work we do together.

 Couples therapy can help with: